© Crown copyright 2019

 - furnished - there must be sufficient furniture provided for normal occupation and your visitors must be entitled to use the furniture

 The property must be commercially let (you must intend to make a profit).
-If you let the property out of season to cover costs but didn’t make a profit, the letting will still be treated as commercial.
+If you let the property out of season to cover costs but did not make a profit, the letting will still be treated as commercial.

 Accommodation can only qualify as a FHL if it passes all 3 occupancy conditions.

 For a continuing let, apply the tests to the tax year - that’s from 6 April one year to the 5 April the next.

 For a new let, apply the tests to the first 12 months from when the letting began.